michaelkolesidis/uncanny-canyon/README.md

 ## Short Bio

 Michael Kolesidis is a multidisciplinary new media artist, with a background in creative development, performance art and computer science.
-He works at the intersection of performativity and digitality, attempting to blend art with technology with varying degrees of success.
+He works at the intersection of performativity and digitality, attempting to blend art with digital technology with varying degrees of success.
 Nowadays, he explores graphics programming and a multitude of new media technologies to create web art, audiovisual art and physical installations.
-He has presented his work in Greece and the UK.
+He has lived, worked, and studied in Greece, Spain, and the UK, and has presented his work in Greece and the UK.